aus10powell/aus10powell.github.io/_posts/2020-05-26-poizon-plants.markdown

     <a href="/assets/images/poizon_plants/IMG_3408.jpg"><img src="/assets/images/poizon_plants/IMG_3408.jpg" style="width:100%;height:90%"></a>
     <figcaption>Strong red color can be indicative of poison oak but also a strong false positive.</figcaption>
     </figure>
+* **Training**
+    * Augmentation is quit helpful for this usecase.
+Shift and rotation especially.
+But I came across a moment when my validation accuracy would reach a certain point around 70% where it wouldn't get better; but it wouldn't get worse either.
+This is due to the rookie mistake of augmenting the validation data as well as the training data.

 * **A fair comparison:**
     <figure class="half">